-Pack Of Beluga Whales Adopt Lost Narwhal That Drifted 600 Miles Out Normal Habitat
+Pod Of Beluga Whales Adopts A Lost Narwhal That Drifted 600 Miles Out Of Normal Habitat

 According to CBC News, the narwhal sports a tusk measuring close to two feet in length, thus possibly making it a juvenile male.
 The animal’s peculiar circumstances were first observed about two months ago when scientists from the Quebec-based Group for Research and Education on Marine Mammals (GREMM) filmed it playing with a group of about nine or 10 young belugas, most of whom also appeared to be male.

 As observed by GREMM president and scientific director Robert Michaud, the young narwhal seemed to be behaving “like it was one of the boys,” as it joined the group of belugas in “rolling and rubbing” against each other.
-This behavior was seen as a sign that the belugas accepted the narwhal into their pack, as it was similar to how the belugas alone played with each other when the narwhal wasn’t involved.
+This behavior was seen as a sign that the belugas accepted the narwhal into their pod, as it was similar to how the belugas alone played with each other when the narwhal wasn’t involved.

 “They are in constant contact with each other.
 It’s a like a big social ball of young juveniles that are playing some social, sexual games,” Michaud explained.